Saudi Arabia says will retaliate against any sanctions over Khashoggi case

 “But Turkey is determined on the subject of entering the consulate and carrying out a criminal inspection.
 There is no alternative to carrying out this inspection.
 Time is important in terms of evidence,” the official said.

-Additional reporting by Aziz El Yaakoubi and Asma Alsharif in Dubai, Orhan Coskun in Ankara, Michael Nienaber in Berlin, Elizabeth Piper in London, Christopher Bing and Sarah N. Lynch in Washington; writing by Stephen Kalin; editing by Jason Neely/Robin Pomeroy
+Additional reporting by Aziz El Yaakoubi and Asma Alsharif in Dubai, Orhan Coskun in Ankara, Michael Nienaber in Berlin, Elizabeth Piper in London, Christopher Bing and Sarah N. Lynch in Washington; Jarrett Renshaw in New York, writing by Stephen Kalin, Arshad Mohammed and Phil Stewart; editing by Robin Pomeroy and Sandra Maler